 Alysha Li – Director

-Alysha joined Canadian Roots Exchange in 2013 and has since served as a summer intern, an exchange participant, exchange group leader, and a Youth Reconciliation leader in London, Ontario.
+Alysha joined Canadian Roots Exchange in 2013 and has since served as a staff member, a Youth Reconciliation Initiative leader, and a Board member.
 Alysha was born in China and immigrated to Vancouver with her family at the age of 8.
-As a newcomer to Canada, Alysha feels the duty to learn about the history and culture of this country and its original peoples.
+As an immigrant to Canada, Alysha feels the duty to learn about the history of this country, its Indigenous peoples, and her role in reconciliation and decolonization.
 Alysha has a passion for developing youth leadership opportunities, advocating on education policy, and creating forums for dialogue between Indigenous and non-Indigenous youth.
-Alysha holds a Honours Business Administration (HBA) degree at the Ivey Business School, Western University and currently works as a Business Process Analyst at Bell Canada.
-In her spare time, Alysha enjoys watching political dramas and doing yoga.
+Alysha holds a Honours Business Administration degree at the Ivey Business School, Western University and is currently a student at the Osgoode Hall Law School.

 Elizabeth is from Happy Valley – Goose Bay, Labrador.
 She has an undergraduate degree in political science and international development studies from Dalhousie University, and most recently she graduated with a Juris Doctor degree from the University of Victoria.
 Throughout her legal education she worked within several different populations and provinces, and focused on environmental law, Indigenous legal orders, criminal law, human rights law, family law and Aboriginal law.
 While she understands the importance of education, she also realizes the relevance of volunteerism, and has volunteered with Canada World Youth, Native Friendship Centres across the country and many others.
 She enjoys doing work that connects to her values, and believes that bridging the ignorance gap between Indigenous and non-Indigenous populations within Canada means education through experiential learning opportunities in the country’s North and South.